KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 - **Centropy** sustains, reintegrates, and orients toward Aion and Zenon.
 - **Entropy** collapses, scattering into Khaon and returning only as static potential.

-This addendum clarifies that **coherence alone endures**, while entropy dissolves into collapse.
+This addendum clarifies that **coherence alone endures**, while entropy erodes into collapse.

 ---